The Women Who Shaped Bonner County

 The Women Who Shaped Bonner County celebrates the lives of some the extraordinary women who came to the rough-and-tumble Inland Northwest and planted farms, built businesses, raised families, and often quietly defied convention to improve life in North Idaho.
 Not only did these women influence the immediate region, but some also participated in important changes taking place throughout the nation.
 Without each one of their contributions, Bonner County would be a different place today.

 Through their curiosity, courage and ingenuity these women had a strong influence on education, politics, civic leadership, arts, culture, and business.
-While space prevents us from discussing each and every woman who helped build Bonner County, we hope you will enjoy meeting a few of the trailblazers who shaped the place we love to call home.

 The Women Who Shaped Bonner County celebrates the lives of some the extraordinary women who came to the rough-and-tumble Inland Northwest and planted farms, built businesses, raised families, and often quietly defied convention to improve life in North Idaho.
 Not only did these women influence the immediate region, but some also participated in important changes taking place throughout the nation.
 Without each one of their contributions, Bonner County would be a different place today.

 Through their curiosity, courage and ingenuity these women had a strong influence on education, politics, civic leadership, arts, culture, and business.
-While space prevents us from discussing each and every woman who helped build Bonner County, we hope you will enjoy meeting a few of the trailblazers who shaped the place we love to call home.